This is how the candidate lost his job offer

 Dylan proactively shared how much he hoped to get paid with the company in the middle of his interview process, long before receiving a written offer.
 That’s a classic misstep we almost always advise against.

 Even more telling: he mentioned that a colleague had recently negotiated with the same company and that colleague told the company, “I can’t accept the job for less than $XX”, and the company instantly agreed to that number.
-His relative was filled with regret - he realized he probably could’ve asked for more.
+His relative was filled with regret and realized he probably could’ve asked for more.

 What We’d Have Advised Instead: